 What happens to your body during a car accident?

 When you’re driving or riding in a car, truck, or other vehicle (or on a motorcycle), your body and the vehicle have kinetic energy.
 When a crash occurs, stopping the vehicle, this kinetic energy gets released and impacts your body.
 This effect can be especially harmful to your body at high speeds.

 If a crash occurs at any speed, your body will continue moving at the speed it was moving while the vehicle was in motion.
 The kinetic speed stops when your body makes contact with another object, whether it’s the airbag, car door, window, dashboard, or something else.
-As a result, there are many physical injuries that can be sustained during a car accident.
+As a result, there are many physical injuries that can be sustained during a car accident (including whiplash).
 The extent of injuries you may sustain will depend on several factors—such as your speed, safety (wearing your seatbelt, the airbag deploying, etc.), and how the accident occurs.

 How long do you have to see a doctor after an auto accident?

 In Florida, you have up to 14 days to seek medical attention for car accident injuries—if you want your treatment to be covered by your PIP insurance, that is.

 That said, even if you’re not worried about having your PIP insurance cover your auto injury treatment, you should still see an auto injury doctor as soon as possible after your accident.
 That means if you can find time to see a doctor the day after your accident, you should see them the day after.

 The longer you wait to get treatment for your car accident injuries, the more serious they could become.
 This can increase your recovery time, the amount of pain you experience, and the amount of money you have to pay (out of YOUR pocket) for your injuries.